jflinchbaugh/kd3ee/content/post/2024-04-29-iss-repeater.md

 The ISS passed at 8:55am EDT
 at 49 degrees.
-My 1/4 wave ground plane antenna in the tree in the backyard picked it up really well.
+My vertical 1/4-wave ground plane antenna in the tree picked it up really well.
 I copied a handful of callsigns pretty easily:
 - KO4PDI - FL
 - KC4Y - AL